maryambkhan/cpnt262-group-assignment3/README.md

  - Just finished with all the last minutes touchups and going to update readme
  - I just tried to deploy the site and its not working one whole page is not showing and few images not showing dont know why
+ - I tried to add google font and fontawesome they all were nuxt2 supported i cant find how to add nuxt3

  ## Problems